4 High Yield Dividend Stocks to Consider

 Roberto Rivero

-Dividend stocks are stocks which distribute a portion of the company’s earnings to shareholders, usually in the form of cash.
-These type of stocks are sometimes overlooked by less experienced investors, but holding shares which pay regular dividends in your portfolio can be very rewarding as a source of additional income.
+Dividend stocks are shares of companies which distribute a portion of its earnings to shareholders, usually in the form of cash.
+These type of stocks are sometimes overlooked by less experienced investors, but holding stocks that pay dividends in your portfolio can be rewarding as a source of additional income.

-So, what are the best dividend stocks to watch in 2023?
-In this article, we highlight 4 high yield dividend stocks for investors to consider adding to their portfolios in 2023.
+So, what are some of the highest yielding dividend stocks in 2024?
+In this article, we will highlight 4 high yield dividend stocks and demonstrate how you can start investing in high dividend yield stocks.

 When it comes to picking dividend stocks, one of the most important indicators to consider is its dividend yield.
-But what is a dividend yield and how is it calculated?
+But what is dividend yield?
+And how is dividend yield calculated?

-A dividend yield expresses how much a dividend stock pays in comparison to its current share price and is expressed as a percentage.
+A dividend yield expresses a stock’s dividend payout as a percentage of its current share price.
 The formula for calculating the dividend yield is as follows:

 (Dividend per Share / Current Share Price) x 100